Lamhot/selenium-testing/README.md

 Functional Tests using selenium
 ==============
 # Introduction
-This repo contains the suite of functional tests verifying the complete functionality of our web product using Selenium and Python.
+This repo contains functional tests verifying the complete functionality(landing page,login,logout,and change password) using Selenium and Python.

 # Set Up
 - Install Python 2.7 and Pip